Research on moving to Mexico fraught with pitfalls

 Still paranoid that all this violence was going on right under my nose, I called my Mexican friends and asked them if there was a conspiracy to keep murders and violent crime out of the news and expats in the dark.
 They too, seemed surprised by the question.
 Drug violence is not part of their day to day lives any more than violence would be part of your life just because your city had a housing project.

-For example, only bad (yet more dramatic) news about Mexico makes major American papers.
+Only bad, yet more dramatic) news about Mexico makes major American papers.
 Likewise, more horrific stories are more enthusiastically passed from vacationer to vacationer.
-Those stories are more available (because they are more sensational, a better story) than realistic ones (read "boring") ones, giving them disproportionate weighting in our heads.
+Those stories are more available (because they are more sensational, a better story) than boring ones about millions of vacationers having a great time and returning in one piece.

 An estimated 1 million Americans live here, along with about 500,000 Canadians.
 You will meet many Europeans who like the sunshine too.
-While millions travel through Mexico every year for vacations, business or study, the rare incident has more journalistic legs than millions of people coming home in one piece and happy year after year.
+While millions travel through Mexico every year for vacations, business or study, the rare incident has more journalistic legs.

 Another challenge is that people don’t have a sense of how big Mexico is.
 If you were trying to research moving to Tampa, Florida, you wouldn’t trust information provided by someone who lived in Baltimore.
 You would want to talk to someone who currently lived in Tampa.